The relative eta invariant for a pair of Dirac-type operators on non-compact manifolds: Gluing law for the relative eta invariant

 \subsection{A mod $2\ZZ$ spectral interpretation of the relative eta invariant}

 In Subsection \ref{SS:releta: ind=sp}, we obtained an equality between the index-theoretic and spectral relative eta invariants under the circumstance that both operators are on the same manifold.
-Now we apply the gluing laws of preceding subsections to generalize this equality to the case that the operators are on different manifolds.
+Now we apply the gluing law of preceding subsections to generalize this equality to the case that the operators are on different manifolds.
+This is part (\romannumeral2) of Theorem \ref{T:intro-2}.
 The price paid is a stronger assumption and a mod $2\ZZ$ compromise.

 \begin{theorem} Suppose $\AAA_0$ and $\AAA_1$ are cobordant self-adjoint strongly Callias-type operators on complete Riemannian manifolds $(Y_0,E_0)$ and $(Y_1,E_1)$, respectively satisfying Assumption \ref{A:traceclass-bvp}.
 Then